 Additionally, in August 2022, President Biden signed into law the Inflation Reduction Act.
 Among other things, the Inflation Reduction Act includes a methane emissions reduction program that amends the CAA to include a Methane Emissions and Waste Reduction Incentive Program for petroleum and natural gas systems.
 This program requires the EPA to impose a "waste emissions charge" on certain natural gas and oil sources that are already required to report under the EPA's Greenhouse Gas Reporting Program.
 In order to implement the program, the Inflation Reduction Act required revisions to GHG reporting regulations for petroleum and natural gas systems (Subpart W) by 2024.
 In July 2023, the EPA proposed to expand the scope of the Greenhouse Gas Reporting Program for petroleum and natural gas facilities, as required by the Inflation Reduction Act.
 Among other things, the proposed rule expands the emissions events that are subject to reporting requirements to include "other large release events" and applies reporting requirements to certain new sources and sectors.
 The rule is currently scheduled to be finalized in 2024 and would take effect on January 1, 2025 for reporting year 2025 (due March 2026) in certain circumstances, with the potential to also impact GHG reporting for reporting year 2024 (due March 2025) in certain circumstances.
-In January 2024, the EPA proposed a rule implementing the Inflation Reduction Act's methane emissions charge imposed rule includes potential methodologies for calculating the amount by which a facility's reported methane emissions charge imposed under the Methane Emissions and contemplates approaches for implementing certain exemptions created by the Inflation Reduction Act.
-The methane emissions charge imposed under the Methane Emissions and contemplates approaches for implementing of such programs could increase Kodiak's operating costs and accelerate the transition away from fossil fuels, which could in turn have an adverse impact on Kodiak's customers and thus adversely impact Kodiak's business.
+In January 2024, the EPA proposed a rule implementing the Inflation Reduction Act's methane emissions charge.
+The proposed rule includes potential methodologies for calculating the amount by which a facility's reported methane emissions are below or exceed the waste emissions thresholds and contemplates approaches for implementing certain exemptions created by the Inflation Reduction Act.
+The methane emissions charge imposed under the Methane Emissions and Waste Reduction Incentive Program for calendar year 2024 would be \$900 per ton emitted over annual methane emissions thresholds, and would increase to \$1,200 in 2025, and \$1,500 in 2026.
+Implementation of such programs could increase Kodiak's operating costs and accelerate the transition away from fossil fuels, which could in turn have an adverse impact on Kodiak's customers and thus adversely impact Kodiak's business.